 Quantum physics may indicate that death IS NOT the end of life.

-According to the theory of Quantum Physics, matter does not actually exist.
-Some modern physicists believe that matter exists as waves rather than specific points in time and space.
-Matter is just compounds of elements that are made up of atoms that are made up of quarks and leptons, which are - energy.
+According to Quantum Physics, matter does not actually exist.
+Some modern physicists believe that matter exists as waves rather than specific points in time and space but can be affected by such phenomena as black holes which may create rifts in the space time continuum.
+What classical physicists (such as Newton) previously thought of as matter, are just compounds of elements that are made up of atoms that are made up of quarks and leptons, which are - energy.
 Ergo, we do not exist as matter.

 All of our conscious and unconscious thought is created through neurons firing off electrical signals in our brain.
 Therefore since all matter is in reality energy and all thought is in reality energy, all matter and thought is interconnected as - energy.